 What makes Madison Square Garden so special?

-Anybody from New York knows that is Frank Sinatra´s spot of the world: if you can make it there, you can make it anywhere.
+Anyone from New York knows that Frank Sinatra´s spot of the world: if you can make it there, you can make it anywhere.
 All those great concerts!
 I saw Queen there and Paul McCartney when he rolled through there back in -75.
 Every great band I saw at Madison Square Garden in the 70s.
-To sit under that great roof… it´s built like no other place in the world with the roof and the slopes and it has a different sound and everything.
+To sit under that great roof… it´s built like no other place in the world with the roof and the slopes, and it has a different sound and everything.

-James Lomenzo live in Helsinki 2008
+James Lomenzo live in Helsinki in 2008

 SOME OLD BANDS